mdaneshv/ConvLSTM-for-Burger-s-equations/README.md

 # Introduction

 This repository contains data science projects on deep learning and machine learning.
 Codes are written in `Python`.

-- ## First Topic (Data Driven Prediction of Dynamical Systems)
+- ## :green_book: First Topic (Data Driven Prediction of Dynamical Systems)

 I have exploited ConvLSTM neural networks to predict solution of Inviscid Burgers equation.
 Click the link below for more details.

-- ## Second Topic (Convolutional Neural Networks with TensorFlow)
+-  ## :orange_book: Second Topic (Convolutional Neural Networks with TensorFlow)

-This is a tutorial project to show how to use TensorFlow to load data and build simple models to predict the data.
+This is a tutorial project to show how to use TensorFlow to load data and build simple models for prediction.
 Click the link below for more details.

-- ## Third Topic (Deep Convolutional Neural Networks: EfficientNet)
+- ## :blue_book:  Third Topic (Deep Convolutional Neural Networks: EfficientNet)

 This is a project on Kaggle for detecting Cassava Leaf disease.
-I have implemented Efficientnet with TensorFlow which is a prtrained Deep-CNN.
+I have implemented a pretrained Efficientnet with TensorFlow.
+EfficientNet is a very deep convolutional neural network architecture which uses a scaling method to uniformly scale the dimensions.
 Click the link below for more details.

 # Topics
 ||Topics|